 REKO continues to be a fantastic market stream for us.
 We are involved in 3 REKO Rings so it is a very busy two days of REKO every week but it has made such a difference to our business.
 We’re also heavily involved still with the organisation of the 3 REKO Rings which takes a toll but worth doing for the long term.

 Although this is really the May blog, this past weekend (which is technically June!) saw us being part of the Spekboom Meandering the Midlands cycle tour for the first time!
 This was something really big for us as it was part of our original vision for Bramleigh.
-It was so refreshing to spend time with others who appreciated the outdoors and natural beauty as much as we do.
-After a series of stop overs, the group staying with us enjoyed a farm to fork dinner with produce from our farm, served next to a roaring wood fire and then set off to bed in cozy eco-friendly country accommodation.
+It was so refreshing to spend time with others who appreciated the outdoors and natural beauty of the setting.
+After a series of stop overs, the group staying with us enjoyed a farm to fork dinner with produce from our farm, served next to a roaring wood fire and then set off to bed in cosy eco-friendly country accommodation.
 An early start the next day saw breakfast with our pasture raised eggs, bacon from our forest raised pigs, homemade sourdough toast, and yoghurts from Tatsfield (a calf-at-foot dairy in our REKO Network).
 At 7:30am we set off for an early farm tour, on the coldest morning so far!
 We loved the interactions and questions.
 Thanks to a group of other REKO producers, we were able to send the group on their way with a packed picnic of delicious homegrown/homemade goodies for lunch.

 We finished building a wood fired pizza oven, thanks to plans from a friend.
 We are now deciding whether this will be a communal feature, alongside a braai, for guests, or whether we will use it to serve pizza to guests using our own bases and toppings from the farm.
 What would you enjoy, as a guest?